-NCLIN 411 allows you to immerse yourself into the role of the Registered Nurse and helps begin the transition into the profession.
+NCLIN 411 allows you to immerse yourself into the role of the Registered Nurse and begins the transition into the professional role.
 BSN students take NCLIN 411 during spring quarter of their senior year.
 ABSN students take NCLIN 411 during summer quarter, their final quarter.

 NCLIN 411 Course Structure

 NCLIN 411 is a 9-credit C/NC course.
 It is a combination of a weekly two-hour clinical seminar plus approximately 240 hours of preparation, clinical practice, and laboratory experiences.
 Students have a School of Nursing clinical instructor as well as nurse preceptors at their NCLIN 411 site.
 The School of Nursing clinical instructor leads the clinical seminars and does site visits with individual students and preceptors.
 Students work side-by-side with their preceptor(s) during their shift.
 Depending on the site, these shifts may range from 8 to 12 hours and occur during days/evenings/nights/weekends/holidays.
 Students must be prepared to be available any combination of days and shifts.

 NCLIN 411 Clinical Match Process

 Open, transparent standardized process for students to sign up for an available clinical slot for NCLIN 411 with computerized random ordering of students for sign-up, along with a standardized process for a voluntary, one-time only trade.

 - Teamwork and collaboration among students, faculty, and staff is highly valued.

 - School meeting ground rules will be in effect for the meeting.